2025–26 North American winter: Mid-October nor'easter

+Ex-Typhoon Halong

+The remnants of former Typhoon Halong moved northward near and affected the Aleutian Islands on October 11.
+The cyclone then moved into the southern Bering Sea that afternoon, and then moved north along the western coast of Alaska on October 12.
+It made landfall near Buckland later that day.
+On October 13, Halong entered the Arctic Ocean near Banks Island and began rapidly weakening.
+The remnants of the storm dissipated later that day.

+In Western Alaska, flood and high wind watches were issued as the extratropical remnants of Halong approached, bringing hurricane-force winds to the Bering Sea.
+The storm caused widespread damage in the Yukon-Kuskokwim Delta, where winds reached 107 mph in the Kusilvak Mountains.
+Record flooding hit Kipnuk and Kwigillingok, where homes were swept away and several residents went missing.
+One fatality was confirmed in Kwigillingok, with two others missing.
+A FEMA assessment estimated the storm to have caused $125 million in damages.

-Early November winter storm & cold wave
+Early November lake-effect snow

 A significant early season winter storm dropped heavy lake-effect snowfall near the Great Lakes from November 9–11.
 Particularly hardest hit included the areas in and around the coastal regions of Wisconsin, Illinois, Indiana and Michigan and surrounding regions.
 Heavy snowfall totals ranging from 9–12 in were reported in the most affected cities where snowfall rates ranged up to 2–3 in an hour.
-Chicago broke a daily snowfall record for November 10; with 1.2 in falling, breaking the previous daily record of 0.4 in in 1991.
-Many flights out of Chicago O'Hare International Airport were delayed or cancelled due to the heavy snowfall.
-Additionally, roads on many metropolitan roads became impassable at the height of the storm.
 Wind gusts up to 58 mph also accompanied the winter storm closest to the lake near Chicago.
-Farther east, may other areas in the Northeast, including portions the states of Pennsylvania, New York and parts of New Jersey saw light snowfall accumulation on November 11, marking the first of the season for many.
+Farther east, many other areas in the Northeast, including portions the states of Pennsylvania, New York and parts of New Jersey saw light snowfall accumulation on November 11, marking the first of the season for many.
 The passage of the associated arctic front with the system throughout the eastern half of the United States on November 10 and 11 led to near-record-breaking cold temperatures for the month of November, affecting up to 200 million people.
 Freeze warnings and cold weather advisories were issued far south into the Southeast, including Florida.
 Wind chills as low as -12 C were reported in the coldest regions.
-Savannah, Georgia and Jacksonville, Florida both saw the coldest November morning since 1976, with temperatures in both cities dropping to -2 C.